Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Write a script that deletes old records; schedule the scripts as a cron job on an Amazon EC2 instance.
 - [x] Add an attribute with the expiration time; enable the Time To Live feature based on that attribute.
-- [ ] Each day, create a new table to hold session data; delete the previous day’s table.
+- [ ] Each day, create a new table to hold session data; delete the previous day's table.
 - [ ] Add an attribute with the expiration time; name the attribute ItemExpiration.

 **[⬆ Back to Top](#table-of-contents)**